calaldees/teacherEducation/teacherEducation/misconceptions.md

 *execution function instead of defining it
 * mismatched brackets - Brackets MUST match
 * Wrong type of brackets (there are 4 different types of brackets - it's hard to even know where they are on the keyboard)
 * Cannot comprehend 'i'ndentation' of blocks ... just can't .. can't even follow instructions.
 Simply does not understand what is even being said, or why it is being said.
+(TODO Stride?
+The Michal Koling Frame based editing)

 ```python
 # use of if and else-if